 Tori currently lives in Wilmington, Delaware and is the head coach for Padua Academy's Dance Team.

 Miss Michelle has been dancing at the American Dance Academy since it opened in 1993.
 In high school she was on the A.I.
 Dupont Pom Squad while she took classes and was a student teacher at ADA.
 She then continued teaching dance and trained to take on classes of her own once she graduated from college.
 She received a degree in Early Childhood Education from Delaware Technical and Community College.
 She then furthered her education obtaining a BS at Wilmington University with a degree in Elementary Education.
 She is currently a Kindergarten teacher at Richardson Park Elementary School and spends her Saturdays teaching our pre school and child level classes.
 Miss Michelle and her husband, Brad, have two children of their own.

-Miss Kelly, our office manager and an instructor, has been dancing at the American Dance Academy since 1994 after being a gymnast for 6 years.
+Miss Kelly, our office manager and instructor, has been dancing at the American Dance Academy since 1994.
 She was a member of the Padua varsity dance team in high school and the Penn State Altoona dance team.
-Miss Kelly has her degree from the University of Delaware in the Human Services, Education and Public Policy department with concentrations in Education and Community Services and a minor in Psychology.
+Miss Kelly has her degree from the University of Delaware in Human Services, Education and Public Policy with a concentration in Education and Community Services, and a minor in Psychology.
 She worked as a youth activities counselor for the Disney Cruise Line after graduation and is happy to be back teaching at ADA.

 Vincenza Carrieri-Russo has been dancing at American Dance Academy since it opened.